 This required question allows respondents to indicate their preference for sharing their survey responses.
-Sharing occurs only among other survey respondents that are part of the CECP community, as set forth on page 5 and 7.
-Question A. requires companies to indicate their acceptance of CECP's Data Sharing Policy (which can be found on http://cecp.co/cgs/Resources/datashare.pdf) and then select one of two options:
+Sharing occurs only among other survey respondents that are part of the CECP community, as set forth on page 5.
+Question A. requires companies to indicate their acceptance of CECP's Data Sharing Policy and then select one of two options: